Shaw Natsui, MD, MPA

 Emergency Medicine

-Career Interests: Dr. Natsui is interested in improving the quality of acute care delivery and access to care for vulnerable populations.
-He plans to focus on the implementation science of leveraging health services research to inform and lead multidisciplinary interventions and policies on the local, state, and national levels.
+Biography: Dr. Shaw Natsui, emergency medicine physician, is interested in improving the quality of acute care delivery and access to care for vulnerable populations.
+As a Scholar, he focused on the implementation science of leveraging health services research to inform and lead multidisciplinary interventions and policies on the local, state, and national levels.